isuparnopal/RF_respiration_monitoring/README.md

 Fig.4.
 Intrinsic modes of the Envelope
 </p>

-The noisy envelope signal has been decomposed above to provide us with the respiration signal r(t) (IMF3), and various other noise components.
+The noisy envelope signal has been decomposed above to provide us with the respiration signal r(t) (IMF3), and various other noise components - verified by taking FFT's of each of the IMF's and checking whether they lie in the human respiration frequency band between 0.16 to 0.6 Hz.
 To estimate the respiratory rate from this signal, we divide it into 30s windows and calculate the FFT of the 30s window signal.
 We select the peak frequency of this IMF as our respiratory rate, following a method similar to that suggested in WiBreathe [1].
 The FFT of IMF3 is shown below, exhibiting a clear peak.
 The peak frequency of this IMF corresponds to a respiratory rate of 0.269 Hz or 16.14 breaths per minute.

 <p align="center">
 <img width="1451" alt="Screenshot 2020-12-15 at 3 22 02 PM" src="https://user-images.githubusercontent.com/73725580/102284685-7370b380-3ee9-11eb-9a62-60f83bcd4980.png">